tkmharris/tkmharris.github.io/_posts/2017-10-08-iceland-hiking.md

 ![Fimmvörðuháls pole](/assets/img/posts/2017-10-08/day5-pole.jpg){:.center width="40%"}

 Once the climbing is over the path passes the peaks Móði and Magni.
 Like the reddish gravel beneath the snow, these two craters named for a pair of [Odin's sons](https://en.wikipedia.org/wiki/M%C3%B3%C3%B0i_and_Magni), also did not exist 8 years ago.
-Apparently they offer fine views, I didn't think I had time to climb them so I pressed on to Fimmvörðuháls.
+Apparently they offer fine views, but I didn't think I had time to climb them so I pressed on to Fimmvörðuháls.
 After another very slow couple of kilometres across powdery snow, I saw the first faces of the day, a Dutch couple who had just set out towards Þórsmörk from the F.I. hut at Baldvinsskali.
 Crossing over one more ridge, I had a clear view across the last bit of snow to the A-shaped hut, and beyond it all the way to the sea.[^13]

 ![Fimmvörðuháls snowfield](/assets/img/posts/2017-10-08/day5-snowfield.jpg){:.center width="90%"}